 application is filed.|

-Users should be aware that neither the FCC nor the United States Government shall be responsible or liable for any loss, expense, or damage arising from or incident to the use of this program or the underlying data.
+Users must be aware that neither the FCC nor the United States Government shall be responsible or liable for any loss, expense, or damage arising from or incident to the use of this program or the underlying data.
 This program cannot be used to file an application for an LPFM station or to amend a pending application.
 Use of the search tool does not confer any authority to operate a radio broadcast station.

 LPFM Channel FinderNAD 27 Latitude and Longitude: (degrees/minutes/seconds)